 - Contact a financial performance consultant that specialises in the area of improving SME profits and cash flow, to help you:

 - Develop a cashflow forecast for the next 6-12 months, so you can work at minimising the time span between money out (in advance purchases for the stock, payment of staff) and money in (late invoicing and payment of slow paying customers).

 About the Author

 Nearly 10 years ago, after a 5-year stint with Deloittes, and a brief stint in corporate, Tracey Loubser made the conscious decision to NOT be a normal tax and compliance accountant.
 Instead she became a “let’s-get-this-business-achieving-its-potential-and-make-more-profit” accountant, and after achieving great results for many SMEs, with Calxa as an integral part of her product delivery, she became known as The Queen of Cash Flow.
 Through Tracey’s multi-award-winning business, Confident Cashflows, Tracey has helped many business owners achieve higher profits & improve their cash flow.

 Five years ago she launched Confident Cashflows PLUS, where she trains, coaches and mentors accountants to follow her Turn Key program and learn from her experience to deliver successful Financial Performance products with their clients.

 Tracey has been recognised among her community as a leader in her field by winning many awards including 5 local chamber awards, Best Home Best Business in Regional WA in the SBDC awards, and was Top 8 Finalist in the Nationally based Australian Accounting awards in the Thought Leader category.

-The ATO recognises that stress and other mental health problems can have serious impact on businesses.
+The ATO recognises that stress and other mental health problems can have a serious impact on businesses.
 Calxa corporate partner the Institute of Certified Bookkeepers publish an ATO Fact Sheet that has some useful links.